 Guide your class through this timeless novel with concise, clear commentary and a brilliantly structured approach.

-Compelling activities and features, such as a mind map of key relationships, keep students interested – and regular exam practice keeps them on task.
+Compelling activities and features, such as a mind map of key relationships, keep students interested.

 - Walkthrough – Build understanding of the chosen text with insightful and relevant commentary and analysis.
 All chapters are concisely summarised, then examined in detail.